- Ph.D., Chemical & Biomolecular Engineering, University of Pennsylvania, 2019

 - Certified Fire and Explosion Investigator (CFEI)

-Dr. Synodis specializes in the failure analysis, safety testing, and quality analysis of lithium-ion batteries and battery powered products.
-He supports clients across a range of sectors, including consumer electronics, e-mobility, electric vehicles, and residential and utility energy storage systems.
+Dr. Synodis is an experienced chemical engineer that specializes in energy storage and battery powered systems.
+At Exponent, he leads a team that focuses on the failure analysis, safety testing, and quality analysis of lithium-ion batteries and investigates complex technical issues involving battery safety and performance.
+He supports clients across a range of sectors, including electric vehicles, micromobility, residential and utility energy storage systems, as well as consumer electronics and wearables.

 Dr. Synodis also previously worked in manufacturing for L'Oreal USA in Piscataway, NJ, where he focused on optimizing line efficiencies and improving supply chain flexibility.